dgrijuela/book-collection/README.md

 * [Image Magick] - A server-side image processing library required for the [Paperclip] gem to make modify images' attributes.

-You can also see other people's books and download them.

-There is aIf you don't find any book, you can use its search engine.

 [Image Magick]:http://www.imagemagick.org/
 [Paperclip]:https://github.com/thoughtbot/paperclip